Basic Shortcrust Pastry

 Mastering this very easy recipe will set you on the road to creating all kinds of wonderful baked goods.
 If you use a food processor, this literally takes only a couple of minutes to mix together and it turns out perfectly every time.
 You can even add zest to the pastry dough for an added kick.

-You’ll notice I mention T45 flour.
+This basic short crust pastry recipe is one I have used in the UK for decades [and the ratios are the same as the Mary Berry recipe].
+In this recipe the egg yolk is optional, and would replace the water in some recipes that require a flakier crust.
+Living in France, I’ve found the gluten content of the flour is markedly different than the UK, so I need to add the yolk and the water.
+Hence, you’ll notice I mention T45 flour.
 This refers to the classification of the flour.
-There are literally hundreds of different style flours that are milled differenty to create varying weights and texture.
-With this basic shortcut pastry, you want to use a lighter, fluffier flour for a lighter, flakier pastry dough.
+There are literally hundreds of different style flours that are milled differently to create varying weights and texture.
+With this basic shortcut pastry, you want to use a lighter, fluffier flour for a lighter, flakier pastry dough – in the UK, I always used basic Sainsbury flour, bag of Sainsbury flour and the recipe below works beautifully with just the flour, butter, pinch of salt and water.
 It is also important to use a good quality butter; I know people who use margarine, but that should not be an option.
 Basic Shortcrust Pastry requires the fat in butter to create a flaky crust.
 The less fat the pastry dough contains, the tougher it will be.
 If you are using your hands to mix the ingredients, make sure your hands are not too hot- hot butter will create a sticky mess and does not bode well for a rich pastry dough.

 Also, don’t be tempted to over-knead this- you literally just want to knead it enough to pull it together if you are working by hand.
 Using a food processor should mix the shortcrust pastry thoroughly and won’t require kneading.